jdeolive/geotools-old/spike/web/sphinx/source/examples/csv2shp.rst

  * Our SimpleFeatureType did not include CoordinateReferenceSystem information (needed to make a .prj file) so we are going to call forceSchemaCRS ourself
  * Use of a Transaction to safely add the FeatureCollection in one go

-Here is the remaining code:
+Here is the main method with the additional code:

    .. literalinclude:: ../../../../../demo/example/src/main/java/org/geotools/demo/Csv2Shape.java
       :language: java
-      :start-after: // create shapefile from feature collection
+      :start-after: // start main
-      :end-before: // we are actually exiting because we will use a Swing JFileChooser
+      :end-before: // end main

 Running the Application
 -----------------------